latent-to/developer-docs/docs/resources/glossary.md

 ### Weight Copying

-A free-riding exploit possible for validators, which can be guarded against using
+A free-riding exploit possible for validators, which can be guarded against using Commit Reveal.